Skip to content

 3. Repayment frequency

-When you get a mortgage, you agree to make regular loan payments to your bank, but most will let you choose the frequency - say, monthly or fortnightly.
+When you get a mortgage, you agree to make regular loan payments to your bank, but most will let you choose the frequency—say, monthly or fortnightly.
 This can really help with budgeting.
 If you get paid weekly or fortnightly, you might opt to pay at the same interval.

-If your pay is irregular or unpredictable, you might make deposits into your home Saver and make one bigger repayment each month.
-You may also have the option to make extra repayments during flush times, which will reduce the amount you owe and shorten the life of your loan.
+If your pay is irregular or unpredictable, you might make deposits into your Home Saver and make one bigger repayment each month.
+You may also have the option to make extra repayments when money’s flowing, helping to reduce what you owe and shorten the life of your loan.

 4. Offset accounts